brycewray/hugo-site/content/posts/2019/05/boxed-in.md

 title: Boxed in?

-subtitle: “Shoebox”&nbsp;apps (including&nbsp;Ulysses) and&nbsp;iCloud&nbsp;sync
+subtitle: “Shoebox” apps (including Ulysses) and iCloud&nbsp;sync

-description: 'A revisiting of the whole Ulysses matter — after I learned some more about “shoebox” apps in general.'
+description: 'A revisiting of the whole Ulysses matter—after I learned some more about “shoebox” apps in general.'

 author: Bryce Wray

 date: 2019-05-04T06:00:00-05:00

-final_date: 2019-05-04T10:00:00-05:00
+final_date: 2019-05-10T05:22:00-05:00

 aliases:
     [/posts/2019/04/why-left-ulysses/]